tekartik/process_run.dart/README.md

 ### process_run

 Additional options to Process.run are
-* connecting stdin
+* specifying stdin
-* connecting stdout
-* connecting sterr
+* making it verbose

 ### dartbin